Armagh–Tyrone Gaelic football rivalry

-The Armagh-Tyrone rivalry is a Gaelic football rivalry between Irish county teams Armagh and Tyrone, who first played each other in 1890.
+The Armagh–Tyrone rivalry is a Gaelic football rivalry between Irish county teams Armagh and Tyrone, who first played each other in 1890.
 It is considered to be one of the biggest rivalries in Gaelic games.
 Armagh's home ground is the Athletic Grounds and Tyrone's home ground is Healy Park.

-While Tyrone have 13 Ulster titles and Armagh are ranked one below in fifth position on the roll of honour, they have also enjoyed success in the All-Ireland Senior Hurling Championship, having won 4 championship titles between them to date.
+Tyrone have won the Ulster Championship on 16 occasions, whereas Armagh have won the title 14 times, placing them third and fourth on the roll of honour respectively.

+The sides also contested the 2003 All-Ireland Senior Football Championship final, the first time that two counties from the same province contested the football showpiece.